khvorov/advent-of-code/README.md

 # advent-of-code

-My solutions to Advent of Code challenge from http://adventofcode.com/2019/
+My solutions to Advent of Code challenges from http://adventofcode.com